sadra-hatami/HTML_Encyclopedia_Website/README.md

 If you found this project useful, please consider giving it a ⭐ on GitHub.

-Your support motivates future improvements and helps more developers discover the project.
+Your support helps the project reach more developers and encourages future improvements.

 ---

 <div align="center">

-### Developed with ❤️ by **Sadra Hatami**
+## ❤️ Developed with passion by **Sadra Hatami**

 </div>